ataradov/breakout-boards/README.md

 the boards are really broken and I need to reorder them, or I want to reorder them for some other reason.

 Below is a list of known issues:
-1. GD32F407V - BOOT0 (pin 94) should be pulled down by a 10 KOhm resistor.
+1. GD32F407V - BOOT0 (pin 94) should be pulled down by a 10 kOhm resistor.
 This is an easy fix, there is a groud pour near the jumper.